-- Identify people with ownership stakes or controlling roles in the MSB; - Establish a formal Anti-Money Laundering (AML) policy in place with documentation, training, independent review, and a named compliance officer; - Implement strict customer identification and verification policies and procedures; - File Suspicious Activity Reports (SARs) for suspicious customer transactions; - File Currency Transaction Reports (CTRs) for cash-in or cash-out transactions greater than \$10,000; and - Maintain a five-year record of currency exchanges greater than \$1,000 and money transfers greater than \$3,000.
+- File Currency Transaction Reports (CTRs) for cash-in or cash-out transactions greater than \$10,000; and - Maintain a five-year record of currency exchanges greater than \$1,000 and money transfers greater than \$3,000.

-Lastly, because of ETH's classification as a commodity, the CFTC has authority to police fraud and manipulation on U.S.-Compliant Trading Platforms.
+Lastly, because of Ether's classification as a commodity, the CFTC has authority to police fraud and manipulation on U.S.-Compliant Trading Platforms.46

-The Sponsor acknowledges that there are substantial differences between FinCEN and New York state regulations and the Commission's regulation of the national securities exchanges.
-The Sponsor does not believe the inclusion of U.S.-Compliant Trading Platforms is in and of itself sufficient to prove that the Index is an alternative means to prevent fraud and
+The Sponsor acknowledges that there are substantial differences between FinCEN and New York state regulations and the Commission's regulation of the national securities exchanges.47 The Sponsor does not believe the inclusion of U.S.-Compliant Trading Platforms is in and of itself sufficient to prove that the Index is an alternative means to prevent fraud and manipulation such that surveillance sharing agreements are not required, but does believe that the inclusion of only U.S.-Compliant Trading Platforms in the Index is one significant way in which the Index is protected from the potential impacts of fraud and manipulation.